tweedegolf/sequential-storage/README.md

 Every item has to fit in a page.
 Once an item is too big to fit on the current page will be closed and the item will be stored on the next page.

-Once all pages have been closed, the next page will be erased to open it up again.
+Once all but one pages have been closed, a new page will be erased to open it up again.
 There is the possibility that the erased page contains the only copy of a key, so the crate checks if that happens and if it does add that key-value item back in.
 In principle you will never lose any data.